List of Pokémon Trading Card Game sets: Diamond and Pearl – Secret Wonders

-Diamond and Pearl – Secret Wonders released in November 2007, is the 35th set of cards in the Pokémon Trading Card Game and the 19th set released by Pokémon USA.
+Diamond and Pearl – Secret Wonders, released in November 2007, is the 35th set of cards in the Pokémon Trading Card Game and the 19th set released by Pokémon USA.
 Its symbol is a whirlpool.
 The set includes several more "Pokémon with Item" cards: Pokémon cards with integrated Pokémon Tools, which include specific items from the Pokémon Diamond and Pearl games, such as the Moon Stone and Reaper Cloth evolution items.
 The set also includes two new Pokémon LV.X. and has 132 cards.

-Set of 123 was created in 2007

 Diamond and Pearl – Great Encounters

 Diamond and Pearl – Great Encounters is the 36th set of cards in the Pokémon Trading Card Game and the 20th set released by Pokémon USA, released in February 2008, and is the second-smallest Diamond and Pearl set to date, with 106 cards.
 Its symbol is a triskelion inside a hexagon.
 The set introduces Darkrai, an event Pokémon and legendary Pokémon featured alongside Dialga and Palkia in Pokémon: The Rise of Darkrai.
 The set also features four more Pokémon LV.X.

 Diamond and Pearl – Majestic Dawn

-Diamond and Pearl – Majestic Dawn, released in May 2008 is the 37th set of cards in the Pokémon Trading Card Game and the 21st set released by Pokémon USA.
+Diamond and Pearl – Majestic Dawn, released in May 2008, is the 37th set of cards in the Pokémon Trading Card Game and the 21st set released by Pokémon USA.
 Its symbol is a rising sun coming over a hill, hence the name Majestic Dawn.
 It is the smallest Diamond and Pearl set to date with 100 cards.
 This set introduces Leafeon and Glaceon as two new evolutions of Eevee and includes four more Pokémon LV.X.